mspnp/cloud-design-patterns/priority-queue/Readme.md

 ## Running the Example

-You can run this example locally in the Visual Studio Windows Azure emulator.
-You can also run this example by deploying it to a Function App Service.
+You can either run this example locally in the Visual Studio Windows Azure emulator or you can run it by deploying it to Function App Services.

-* Provision a Windows Azure Service Bus Namespace
+* Provision an Azure Service Bus Namespace.
-* Start Visual Studio using an account that has Administrator privileges ("Run as Administrator").
+* Start Visual Studio.
 * Open the solution you want to explore from the subfolders where you downloaded the examples.
-* Edit the local.settings.json file in all the projects and change the ServiceBusConnectionString setting by changing the placeholders "[your namespace]" and "[your secret]" to your own values.
+* Edit the local.settings.json file in all the projects and change the ServiceBusConnection__fullyQualifiedNamespace setting by changing the placeholder "<service_bus_namespace>"  to your Azure Service Bus Namespace name.

 * If you want to run the example in the local Windows Azure emulator:
 	* Set the PriorityQueueSender project as startup.